Cello Sonata in C Minor

 In the second movement, Adagio cantabile, I imagine swaying palm trees and the smell of jasmine in a mesmerizing biblical fantasy of Samson and Delilah or David and Bathsheba.
 A slow, modal cello melody opens the movement.
 It acquires a melancholic character with the introduction of the piano accompaniment.

 There is a wistful, almost reverent, feel as the melody swells into a tender exultation.
 The movement closes, almost naturally, as the opening melody unites again with the harmony of the opening piano accompaniment.

 The third movement, Allegro energetico, begins with striking dissonant chords, jolting us from the blissful reverie of the second movement.
 Fitful bursts of serial arpeggios juxtapose with melodic interludes.

-The cello later starts a walking bass line with a touch of funk that sets a new mood and tonality before handing it off to the piano and initiating a sultry new melody.
+The cello then starts a walking bass line that sets a contemporary mood and tonality before handing it off to the piano and initiating a sultry new melody.
 Multiple musical arguments that incorporate themes from the first two movements lead back home to conclude the work.